stevegt/promisebase/ROADMAP.md

       Mallory's attack by simply prepending the word "blob" on every blob before hashing it, for instance.
-I think." x start RFC 3 with the above
-- split into multiple files or packages x close out `streaming`, make a new `split` branch
-    - db, tree, stream, blob, and util
+I think." x start RFC 3 with the above x split into multiple files or packages x close out `streaming`, make a new `split` branch x db, tree, stream, blob, and util
     - tests also
 - clean up test directories
 - spike non-trivial dsl